The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Projected separation of the binary for a given cavity size. The distribution of

-\item Using $\epsilon> 0.75$, that is, making the prescription less ``generous'' implies larger $a_{\rm cav}^{\rm obs}$ cavities, that in order to be carved would require companions with larger $a_{\rm bin}$.
-This would make companions more detectable and lower the likelihood that it remains undetected. \end{enumerate}
+\item Using $\epsilon> 0.75$, that is, making the prescription more constrained, implies larger $a_{\rm cav}^{\rm obs}$ gas cavities.
+For these to be carved, companions with larger $a_{\rm bin}$ are required.
+This would make companions more easily detectable and would lower the likelihood that a companion remains undetected.
+As a consequence, the likelihood of hidden companions in a system that is already unlikely to host them does not increase simply because $\epsilon$ has been adjusted to a higher value.
+As a result, our choice of $\epsilon$ is conservative. \end{enumerate}